-Suprascapular neuropathy or infraspinatus syndrome is less common cause of shoulder pain, especially in athletes with overhead sports activity.
-Volleyball, basketball and tennis are examples of such sports which increase the risk of rotator cuff tendinopathy, injuries to the glenoid labrum and suprascapular neuropathy.
+Suprascapular neuropathy or infraspinatus syndrome is a less common cause of shoulder pain, especially in athletes with overhead sports activity.
+Volleyball, basketball, and tennis are examples of such sports which increase the risk of rotator cuff tendinopathy, injuries to the glenoid labrum and suprascapular neuropathy.

-The incidence of suprascapular neurpathy appears highest in volleyball players.
+The incidence of suprascapular neuropathy appears highest in volleyball players.

 Causes of Suprascapular Neuropathy

 Suprascapular nerve entrapment or injury is the prime cause of suprascapular neuropathy.
-Suprascapular notch or the spinoglenoid notch, latter being more common are two sites where nerve could be affected.
+A suprascapular notch or the spinoglenoid notch, latter being more common are two sites where nerve could be affected.
 Sports like volleyball and direct trauma are key causes.

 Massive tears of rotator cuff and injuries to glenoid labrum, space-occupying lesions such as ganglion cysts arising from the glenohumeral joint are known causes of suprascapular neuropathy.

 When the upper limb is abducted and externally rotated, the suprascapular nerve becomes vulnerable to direct compression at the spinoglenoid notch.
 This mechanism is important in sports requiring overhead activity.

 Migration of posttraumatic microemboli from the suprascapular artery to the vasa nervorum is also suggested as a plausible cause.

 Genetic causes are thought to play a role, but the specific factors are not known yet.

 Quite a number of people with suprascapular neuropathy are not symptomatic.